WalkerMao/walkermao.github.io/_posts/object-detection/posts/2024-03-17-object-detection-yolo-v3.md

 Use Darknet-53.

 Darknet-53 has similar performance to ResNet-152 and is 2 times faster.
-ResNets have too many layers and are not very efﬁcient.
+ResNets have too many layers and are not very efficient.

 ## 3. How We Do